-Although she’s without a doubt the person responsible for bringing Ice Cream Jubiliee into the world, Victoria Lai hesitates to use the phrase “my business” to describe it.
+Although she’s without a doubt the person responsible for bringing Ice Cream Jubilee into the world, Victoria Lai hesitates to use the phrase “my business” to describe it.

 Based in Washington, D.C. with three locations and 30-some employees, Ice Cream Jubilee specializes in creative, handmade flavors like Thai Iced Tea and Banana Bourbon Caramel.
 It’s the kind of growing company that National Small Business Week was designed to uplift and celebrate — and for Lai, the 2021 theme of “resilience and renewal” certainly resonates.